0xCoto/Virgo/paper.md

-One of the key features of `Virgo` is that it is a four-tap weighted overlap-add (WOLA) Fourier transform (FT) spectrometer, offering a significant reduction in spectral leakage compared to a simple FT filterbank spectrometer that does not make use of the WOLA method, with a minimal increase in computational requirements [@Crochiere1996].
+One of the key features of `Virgo` is that it is a four-tap weighted overlap-add (WOLA) Fourier transform (FT) spectrometer, offering a significant reduction in spectral leakage compared to a simple FT filterbank spectrometer that does not make use of the WOLA method, with a minimal increase in computational requirements [@Crochiere1996]\footnote{The package also supports a plain FT filterbank pipeline for observatories with limited computational resources.}.
 In addition to its data-acquisition functionality that performs data reduction by time-averaging spectra in real time, `Virgo` also carries out automated analysis of the recorded samples.
 The time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution of the observation are all automatically computed and plotted with the help of the Numpy [@Harris2020] and Matplotlib [@Hunter:2007] packages.

-% Comment: Mention ability to switch to the simple FT

 Because of the nature of RF instrumentation radio telescopes are equipped with, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.